sampss/RevProject_2/README.md

-for our p2 we looked through some older sales data around holidays and quarterly sections a few things came into play with the factors of sales such as local fuel prices, unemployment and holidays we chose 5 different things to talk about	Which store has maximum sales?
+for our p2 we looked through some older sales data around holidays and quarterly sections a few things came into play with the factors of sales such as local fuel prices, unemployment and holidays

-						Which store/s has a good quarterly growth rate in Q3’2012?

-						Provide a monthly view of sales for any chosen particular store in any given year.

-						Which store has the maximum standard deviation?
-						What does the standard deviation tell us, and what insights can we gain from it?

-						Some holidays have a negative impact on sales.
-						Find out holidays which have higher sales than the mean sales in non-holiday seasons for all stores together.

 we devised these queries based on a Walmart brand guide also supplied is our tech stack zepplin and our set-up for Spark using Scala